itayreznik/research/README.md

 The "training" is in regard to the GAN input vector space.

-The goal was to optimize the GAN's input vector to match Resnet50's classification of a specific class (Goldfish) by setting the proper loss function and sending the input vector to the optimzer.
+The goal was to optimize the GAN's input vector to match Resnet50's classification of a specific class (Goldfish) by setting the proper loss function and sending the input vector to the optimizer.

-The results show much clearer images compared to Milestone 1, but maybe some of them are not such a no-brainer to recognize as a Goldfish.
+The results show much clearer images compared to Milestone 1.
+But maybe some of them are not such a no-brainer to recognize as a Goldfish and can be controversial.

 A few notes:
 - GANLatentDiscovery is code of another repo of a GAN that I used for our milestone.